laurelherting/lmh-headspace/AWS/examTips.md

 ### Policies
 * configure Policies in AWS Organizations
-  * only certain actions can be performed for certain AWS accounts in OU’s
+* only certain actions can be performed for certain AWS accounts in OUs

 ### Trusted Advisor five Categories
 * cost optimization